Medica Customer service: (952) 945-8000 or 1-800-952-3455

 - All of the care systems require a primary physician’s referral in order for you to see specialists or facilities outside the care system.

 - You do not need a referral for urgent care centers, mental health or substance abuse care or an annual eye exam by an optometrist or ophthalmologist within your selected network.

 Consider selecting Medica Choice if it’s important to you to be able to see a wide range of providers without a referral.
 Greater flexibility makes Medica Choice a more expensive option.

 - Choice is Medica’s largest network and includes more than 95% of Minnesota hospitals and physicians.
-The Mayo Clinic was recently added to this network.
+The Mayo Clinic is included in this network.

 - You do not need a referral to see specialists in the network.